AlanKurItoma/php-OAuth2Mac/README.md

-# php-OAuth2MacToken
+# php-OAuth2MAC

-This is MAC Access Authentication Utility Class Library for the OAuth 2.0 related protocol.
+This is MAC Authentication Utility Class Library for the [draft OAuth 2.0 related protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-01).
+It's based on a v0 protocol project by [ritou](https://github.com/ritou/php-OAuth2MacToken), but altered to support the current, v1 protocol.
+I've also restructured it a little to be more useful for my purposes.

-I've taken the original and updated it for my purposes, that is, support for the v1 protocol instead of the now deprecated v0 protocol.

 ## Files

+*   OAuth2Mac/Client.php  : Convenience class to generate a request using MAC
+*   OAuth2Mac/Server.php  : Convenience class for extracting and validating request information
-*   lib/OAuth2MacTokenUtil.php       : Calcurate MAC, and Generate AuthZ Header String
+*   OAuth2Mac/Util.php    : Tools to calculate the MAC, and generate the Authorization header string

 ## Usage

-Please look at the source files for usage - I've not removed all the cruft, and haven't tested everything.
-Here's what I'm using it for:
+The source files are reasonably easy to work out the usage from, and I haven't removed all cruft and tested everything yet.
+Here's how I'm using it:

-		include_once("php-OAuth2MacToken/OAuth2MacTokenServer.php");
+		include_once("OAuth2Mac/Server.php");

 		$server = new OAuth2MacTokenServer();
 		$server->setSecret("489dks293j39");